From Absolute to Relative Code Comprehensibility Prediction: Background and Related Work

 \textbf{Predictive Models of Understandability}.
-Scalabrino \etal~\cite{Scalabrino:TSE19} developed ML models to predict human understandability, outperforming previous models~\cite{Trockman:MSR18}.
+Scalabrino \etal~\cite{Scalabrino:TSE19} developed machine learning models to predict human understandability, outperforming previous models~\cite{Trockman:MSR18}.
 However, due to low prediction accuracy, they concluded that these models are not practical.
 We replicated and extended these results by directly comparing model performance to na\"ive baselines, showing that in many cases, the models underperformed.
 Lavazza \etal~\cite{Lavazza:ESE23} employed regression models with code metrics (\eg Cyclomatic complexity) as features and comprehension time as the target, but their models showed a significant average prediction error of $\approx$30\%.

-Prior studies~\cite{Raymond:TSE10, Posnett:SEN21, dorn2012general, Scalabrino:ICPC16, Scalabrino:JSEP18} used code features in binary classifiers to predict code readability.
-Classifier inputs in these studies encompass structural features (loops, operators, blank lines)~\cite{Raymond:TSE10, Posnett:SEN21}, aggregated features including visual matrix representations of code tokens and alignment-based metrics\cite{dorn2012general}, and lexical features such as comment readability and textual coherence introduced in recent work~\cite{Scalabrino:ICPC16, Scalabrino:JSEP18}.
-With the emergence of LLMs for code generation, recent studies have focused on examining the readability of AI-generated code~\cite{Sergeyuk:ICPC24, Patel:24BigData, Dantas:2023}.
-These studies emphasizes that the importance of code readability and hence we integrated Buse's "ReadabilityLevel" metric into our analysis. \looseness=-1
+Prior studies~\cite{Raymond:TSE10, Posnett:SEN21, dorn2012general, Scalabrino:ICPC16, Scalabrino:JSEP18, Mi:JSS22} used code features in binary classifiers to predict code readability.
+Classifier inputs in these studies, encompass structural features (loops, operators, blank lines)~\cite{Raymond:TSE10, Posnett:SEN21}, aggregated features including visual matrix representations of code tokens and alignment-based metrics\cite{dorn2012general}, and lexical features such as comment readability and textual coherence introduced in recent work~\cite{Scalabrino:ICPC16, Scalabrino:JSEP18}.
+With the emergence of LLMs for code generation, recent studies have focused on examining the readability of AI-generated code~\cite{Sergeyuk:ICPC24, Patel:24BigData, Dantas:2023, Takerngsaksiri:ICSME25, Ye:arxiv26}.
+These studies emphasize the importance of code readability, and hence we integrated Buse's ``Readability Level'' metric into our analysis. \looseness=-1

 Prior work only studied how to predict absolute comprehensibility.
-In contrast, our study investigated how effectively ML models can predict relative comprehensibility compared to basic baselines.
-To the best of our knowledge we are the first to introduce and investigate relative comprehensibility (RC) prediction via ML models.
+In contrast, our study investigated how effectively learning-based models (\ie machine and deep learning models, including large language models) can predict relative comprehensibility compared to basic baselines.
+To the best of our knowledge, this is the first study to introduce and empirically validate relative code comprehensibility (RC) prediction and explore its practical implications for software engineering tasks.